dotnet/docs/docs/core/extensions/cloud-service.md

 :::zone-end

-The `docker build` command runs, instructing Docker to process each line in the *Dockerfile*.
-This command builds the image and creates a local repository named **worker-service** that points to the image.
+As the `docker build` command runs, it processes each line in the *Dockerfile* as an instruction step.
+This command builds the image and creates a local repository named **appcloudservice** that points to the image.

 > [!TIP]
 > The generated _Dockerfile_ differs between development environments.
-For example, if you [Add Docker support](#add-docker-support) from Visual Studio you cannot [Build the Docker image](#build-the-docker-image) from Visual Studio Code &mdash; as the _Dockerfile_ steps vary.
-It is best to choose a single development environment and use it through out.
+For example, if you [Add Docker support](#add-docker-support) from Visual Studio you may experience issues if you attempt to [Build the Docker image](#build-the-docker-image) from Visual Studio Code &mdash; as the _Dockerfile_ steps vary.
+It is best to choose a single _development environment_ and use it through out this tutorial.

 ## Create container registry